codesharedot/bitcoin-gold-price/README.md

-# ripple price
+# binance-coin price

-Gets the ripple price with Python (from JSON).
+Gets the binance-coin price with Python (from JSON).

 https://pythonbasics.org